Montpelier discusses options to fight homelessness

 The number of Vermonters struggling with homelessness has nearly tripled since 2020, according to the U.S. Department of Housing and Urban Development.
 It’s the largest percentage increase of any U.S. state in that time.

-Last month, a consulting firm presented findings to the Montpelier City Council of the city’s housing needs and possible remedies.
-The council members spent part of Wednesday night examining what the city has the power to do to implement the remedies.

-The study recommendations include street outreach to reduce stigma that often accompanies struggles with housing.
-A centralized ‘housing hub’ — offering not just emergency shelter, but support services — was also recommended.
+On Wednesday, the Montpelier City Council considered the findings presented in March by a consulting firm for possible remedies.
+The firm’s recommendations include street outreach to reduce the stigma that often accompanies struggles with housing, as well as a centralized ‘housing hub’ that offers emergency shelter and support services.

-A city Homelessness Task Force member suggested Wednesday night that the city simplify its focus, with an overflow shelter at the center of it.
+Carolyn Ridpath, a member of the city’s Homelessness Task Force, suggested that the city simplify its focus.

-A co-executive director of Good Samaritan Haven said too much emphasis is being placed on a location for a shelter, which he referred to as “the easiest part” of sheltering people.
-He said it’s become much more difficult, just since February, to actually operate such a facility.
+Rick DeAngelis, co-executive director of Good Samaritan Haven, said too much emphasis is being placed on a location for a shelter.
+Since February, he said, attacks on shelter workers have shed light on the difficulty of operating one.

 Rick DeAngelis said that Montpelier would need to meet certain conditions for Good Samaritan Haven to operate a shelter.